mikeroyal/Self-Hosting-Guide/README.md

 [Code-Server](https://github.com/coder/code-server) is Visual Studio Code running on a remote server, accessible through the browser.

+[Visual Studio Live Share](https://visualstudio.microsoft.com/services/live-share/) is a service/extension that enables you to collaboratively edit and debug with others in real time, regardless of the programming languages you're using or app types you're building.
+You can instantly and securely share your current project, start a joint debugging session, share terminal instances, forward localhost web apps, have voice calls, and more.

+[GistPad](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gistfs) is a Visual Studio Code extension that allows you to edit GitHub Gists and repositories from the comfort of your favorite editor.
+You can open, create, delete, fork and star gists and repositories, and then seamlessly begin editing files as if they were local, without ever cloning, pushing or pulling anything.

+[Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) is an extension for Visual Studio Code that launches a development local Server with live reload feature for static & dynamic pages.

 [Gitea](https://gittea.dev/) is a community managed painless self-hosted Git service.

 [GitLab](https://about.gitlab.com/) is an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more.
 Self-host GitLab on your own servers, in a container, or on a cloud provider.